- Rosamond Deegan

 - Number of employees

-- Raised in an expanded Series A financing in February 2020
+- Raised in a Series financing in April 2022

 - Opportunity to develop differentiated small molecule drugs leveraging a world-leading Native Mass Spectrometry platform which enables unique insights into membrane proteins and protein complexes such as GPCRs and Solute Carriers – classes of targets that have been historically difficult to drug in spite of high clinical relevance and unmet need.